-Team Leader Training (TLT) occurs during the first several weeks after Team Leaders arrive and is coordinated by the Assistant Program Director for Training (APDT) and approved by the Deputy Region Director for Programming.
-Training is based on national training competencies as outlined in the Service Leadership Experience and includes sessions on supervisory skills, diversity awareness, project preparation and management, policies and procedures, and management and administration.
-For NCCC-FEMA Corps, an additional session is offered on NCCC-FEMA Corps and the role of the Team Leader.
-Full participation in Team Leader Training is required and essential for Team Leaders to be prepared to manage a team of up to 12 Members.
+Team Leader Training (TLT) occurs during the first several weeks after Team Leaders arrive and is coordinated by AmeriCorps NCCC staff.
+Training is based on national training competencies and includes sessions on supervisory skills, diversity awareness, project preparation and management, policies and procedures, and management and administration.
+For FEMA Corps, an additional session is offered on FEMA Corps and the role of the Team Leader.
+Full participation in is required and essential for Team Leaders to be prepared to manage a team.